Saadi Al Munla: Career and activities

 Munla was a lawyer by profession.
-He was a protégé of Rashid Karami and a member of the Independence Party headed by Abdul Hamid Karami.
+He was close to Rashid Karami and a member of the Independence Party headed by Abdul Hamid Karami.
 He then became a member of the Lebanese parliament.
 In 1945 he was appointed minister to the cabinet led by Prime Minister Sami Solh.
 Munla and two other cabinet members who were also the member of the Independence Party, Ahmed Asad and Jamil Talhouk, resigned from office in May 1946.

 Munla was appointed prime minister on 22 May 1946 under President Bishara Khoury replacing Sami Solh in the post.
 Munla was in the office until 14 December 1946, and Riad Solh succeeded him as prime minister.
 During his premiership Munla also assumed the position of economy minister.
 He died in December 1975.